The Princess Was In That Castle

 by Ophelia Everfall

-Longest lost in days of pain the girl had become a woman in the stead of this time alone in her castle’s keep.
+Longest lost in days of pain the girl had become a woman in stead of this time alone in her castle’s keep.
 The chords and tones of her melodies would carry throughout the town—their echoes and legends would be seen and felt through changes grafted to the fate of her people.
 She’d sing for one after another.

-These few had been the ones who showed her a sign—told them of who they were and stole her heart’s precious gaze.
+These few had been the ones who showed her a sign—told of who they were and stole her heart’s precious gaze.
 They’d speak of tales where the future could be bright for this woman beside them and she’d not be stuck alone.
 Each after the next had found ways to re-open her to that hope.
 She’d speak to them as they’d come listen to her songs.

 Those who’d stay for even a time would be felt most clearly by her heart as she sang.
 She’d find those who sought to take a place beside such a woman—a rarest who’d aim to possess her in the way she so desired.
 The woman had only truly been seeking one thing with her song; to be wanted by someone badly.

 A few would find her conversations of staggering and brutal honesty enamoring.
 An even smaller number would wish to meet the woman.
-She would open her gates in joy and gratitude to the goddess for deliverance from this loneliness at last as she made the way to meet them in the courtyard.
+She would open her gates in joy and gratitude to the goddess for deliverance from this loneliness at last as she made way to meet them in the courtyard.